riyashukl42-hub/day02-ecommerce-rfm/README.md

-# Day 02 — E-commerce Customer RFM Analysis
+# Day 02 — E-commerce Customer RFM Analysis:

 ## Problem statement
 Who are our most valuable customers and which ones are at risk of churning?